 Today, the memorial is a large oval-shaped plaza with a water-filled moat and two fountains.
 On our visit, the moat and fountains were empty.

 The focal point is a 17-foot-tall bronze statue of President Theodore Roosevelt.
-There are also four 21-foot-tall granite tablets inscribed with his most famous quotations.
+Four 21-foot-tall granite tablets are inscribed with his most famous quotations.

-Once you’ve finished exploring the memorial plaza for the 26th President of the United States, re-trace your steps, then turn left at the .3-mile mark onto the Swamp Trail.
+Once you’ve finished exploring the memorial plaza, re-trace your steps.
+Turn left at the .3-mile mark onto the Swamp Trail.

-This mostly gravel path is shaded by dense foliage of the upland forest.
-At the .6-mile mark, you will reach a restroom and water fountain on the left.
+Dense foliage of the upland forest shades this mostly gravel path.
+At the .6-mile mark, you will reach restrooms and a water fountain on the left.